 Safeguarding is also a vitally important part of our work together and everyone plays a part.
 There is a member of the Safeguarding team available at all times when students are on site and are here to help when things may not go as planned.
 If you have any questions you can always email safeguarding@purcell-school.org or drop in and see us when you're here.

-Staffing may change slightly from year to year but are currently as follows for the 2023 - 2024 academic year:
+Staffing may change slightly from year to year but are currently planned to be as follows for the 2025 - 2026 academic year:

 Tutors

 Year 12 (Lower Sixth)